Shmouse/Left4DeadReborn/README.md

   - Adds immersive tension and tactical depth

 - ✅ **Custom configuration files for all the above plugins**
-  *(Balanced and tested to match the envisioned Left 4 Dead Reborn atmosphere)*
+  *(Bespoke, balanced and tested to match the Left 4 Dead Reborn atmosphere)*

 ---